ypauli/pelican_nlp/README.rst

 Examples
 ========

-You can find example setups on the github repository in the 'examples` folder: https://github.com/ypauli/pelican_nlp/tree/main/examples
+You can find example setups on the github repository in the `examples <https://github.com/ypauli/pelican_nlp/tree/main/examples>`_ folder:

 Contributing
 ============